 GeneCards Summary for GHRL Gene

 GHRL (Ghrelin/Obestatin Prepropeptide) is a Protein Coding gene.
-Diseases associated with GHRL include gastroparesis and eating disorder.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor binding and growth hormone-releasing hormone activity.
+Diseases associated with GHRL include bulimia nervosa and eating disorder.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+GO annotations related to this gene include hormone activity and protein tyrosine kinase activator activity.

 UniProtKB/Swiss-Prot for GHRL Gene